 18 months after graduation was spent working with a leading SME engaged in public sector software development.
 Here, Kris serviced the role of Business Development Manager where he developed his skills, interest and experience in project leadership, social media and enterprise content management platforms.
 After this he moved to Dublin where he took on the role of Project Manager with an independent, nonprofit technology project working to build a comprehensive, live database (MS SQL) of Irish non-profit organisations.
 The organisation established itself as the provider of data services to government, philanthropy and the non profit sector.

-Kris currently holds the role of Global Project Manager with a world leading provider of translation, development and testing solutions – Lionbridge Technologies.
-The firm is focused on enabling clients to create, release, manage and maintain their technology applications and Web content globally.
+Kris then held the role of Global Project Manager with a world leading provider of translation, development and testing solutions – Lionbridge Technologies.
+The firm focused on enabling clients to create, release, manage and maintain their technology applications and Web content globally.

-Based in Dun Laoghaire, he works within the Microsoft group (Windows & Windows Live International) to co-ordinate translators and software engineers in local and international offices (e.g. Mumbai, Beijing and Slovakia) in the localisation of core software and web services into over a hundred major and long tail languages.
+Initially based in the European head office in Dun Laoghaire and then later working remotely, he worked within the Microsoft group (Windows & Windows Live International) to co-ordinate translators and software engineers in local and international offices (e.g. Mumbai, Beijing and Slovakia) in the localisation and testing of core software and web services into over a hundred major and long tail languages.